carlosway89/cigarrita-cms/README.md

 }
 ```

-Into the Root-folder create a folder called "THEMES" there paste your folder of your web with your files required (HTML,CSS,JS, etc).
+Into the Root-folder there is a folder called "THEMES/DESIGN", paste your folder of your web with your files required (HTML,CSS,JS, etc).

-ex: [root_folder]/themes/{{design_name}} .

-Open the folder called "install" and create a database ex: "data_base_name" run the script  into the database ```cigarrita_db_to_install.sql```.

-create a virtual host, ex. miweb.dev,
+create a virtual host, ex. miweb.dev or just your domain-name,
-open it with your prefer browser and .
+open it with your prefer browser and type your virtualhost or domain and add to the last /install.

 follow the instruction...